mezni/work02/README.md

 # gogenerator
-generates csv files for testing purposes
+generates csv files for testing purposes in GO